Viacheslav1510/CI_PB_PP4/README.md

 5. As a User I can look at about company section so that help me learn more about organization (should have)
 6. As a User I can contact organization so that I can get in touch with a company (must have)
 7. As a User I can Create, Update and Delete blogs so that gives me permission to change my posts (must have)
-8. As a User I can view blog posts page by page so that I can browse without seeing an overloaded page
+8. As a User I can view blog posts page by page so that I can browse without seeing an overloaded page (must have)
 9. As a User I can open post details so I can see detailed post information and leave a comment (must have)
-10. As a User I can leave a comment so that allows me to participate in a forum-like discussion
+10. As a User I can leave a comment so that allows me to participate in a forum-like discussion (must have)
 11. As a User I can be interested in a different blog of similar themes so that gives me opportunity to see similar but new content (could have)
 12. As a User I can book a tour so that I can reserve a date for the trip (must have)
 13. As a User I can Update or Delete my booking so that I can be flexible with date (must have)
 14. As a User I can Sign Up to website so that gives me more permissions (must have)
-15. As a user I can login so that I can write a post and book a trip
+15. As a user I can login so that I can write a post and book a trip (must have)
 16. As a User I can Logout so that can save my data (must have)

 ### Site Owner